 Sophie has worked as composer assistant for Anne Nikitin, working on the Netflix production The Mystery of Marilyn Monroe: The Unheard Tapes.
 Sophie has also worked alongside composer James Griffiths on Spitfire Over Berlin, released in May 2022.

 Most recently and as part of her degree studies, Sophie has been working on developing her creativity within theatrical works as well as film, merging melodic orchestral structures with minimalistic electronic material.
-Her latest projects have included the soundtrack to Robert Ick's Mary Stuart (dir.
-Daniel Raggett) as well as Act of God (2020).
+Her latest projects have included the soundtrack to Phillip Pullman's The Book of Dust: La Belle Sauvage (dir.
+Zoe Templeman-Young) as well as Robert Ick's Mary Stuart (dir.
+Daniel Raggett).

 Sophie has already written a number of scores for video games and short films for US-based companies.
 Video games have included Intern Pursuit for Pivot Business Consulting, Medieval Math for Lucerna Studios and, most recently, Toonworld for Magic Bytes.
 Sophie also wrote the film score and theme song for Files Don’t Lie, produced by Twisted Hair Productions.